-No one knows the time of the day when they will experience problems in life.
+No one knows the time when they will experience problems in life.

-However, as soon as you realize that you have a problem, contact your lender and try explaining the problem to them.
+However, contact your lender and explain the problem to them as soon as you realize that you have a problem.
 Some will empathize with you and might give you an extension on your loan repayment date.

 2. Understand the Available Foreclosure Options

 Not everyone is familiar with tips on avoiding foreclosure.

 The internet has provided these tips, and you can look for tips and understand the various options you have.
 Choose the most favorable option and save yourself from being thrown out of your home.

 Some companies will talk you into paying huge amounts of money so that they can prevent foreclosure from happening.

 You will end up throwing money into the drainage when you notice that the self-proclaimed companies have conned you.
 You should use this money instead to pay for the mortgage.

 4. Do not Ignore the Problem at Hand